G4Q95/AutoShortsWebApp/docs/video-integration-part-3.md

 ## Implementation Priority

 1. Update project schema to include aspect ratio setting
+2. Create UI component for the aspect ratio selector in the project header
-2. Modify VideoContextScenePreviewPlayer to read and respect project aspect ratio
+3. Modify VideoContextScenePreviewPlayer to read and respect project aspect ratio
-3. Create UI for selecting aspect ratio in project settings
-4. Ensure consistent rendering across all views (thumbnail, preview, export)
+4. Implement real-time updating of all scene thumbnails when aspect ratio changes
 5. Add visual indicators for letterboxing/pillarboxing

 ## Expected Outcome

-- Users can select their desired aspect ratio at the project level
+- Users can select and change their desired aspect ratio directly within the project
 - All scenes maintain consistent aspect ratio throughout the application
 - Videos don't stretch or distort regardless of their original dimensions
 - Letterboxing/pillarboxing is applied consistently and aesthetically
+- Scene thumbnails update in real-time when the aspect ratio is changed
 - Smooth transitions between thumbnail and video playback views